 I am an Assistant Professor of Business Analytics at Carroll School of Management, Boston College.
 I received my PhD in Operations Management at NYU Stern School of Business.
 My research interests fall into the intersection of data-driven operations, machine learning, and decision analytics, with applications in car-sharing, ride-hailing, and retail industries.
 More broadly, I strive to develop methodologies by combining data analytics with mathematical modeling which could lead companies to make effective operational decisions.
 In my work, I have used tools from data-driven optimization, choice modeling, machine learning, econometrics, and Bayesian inference.
 Overall, my research can be divided into two main topics: data-driven problems with choice models and operations in ride-hailing.

-Personalized Retail Promotions through a DAG-based Representation of Customer Preferences, Accepted at Operations Research (with S. Jagabathula and G. Vulcano).
+Personalized Retail Promotions through a DAG-based Representation of Customer Preferences, Published at Operations Research (with S. Jagabathula and G. Vulcano).

-Demand Estimation under Uncertain Consideration Sets, submitted (with S. Jagabathula and G. Vulcano).
+Demand Estimation under Uncertain Consideration Sets, Major Revision at Operations Research (with S. Jagabathula and G. Vulcano).

 Job Market Paper